Roof box on EVs: what's the effect on the range?

 Kai Martin Bjerke, CEO of Skiguard AS, helps us shed some light on what affects a roof box has on the range of an EV:

--There are an abundant number of variables affecting the range of an EV.
+-There is an abundant number of variables affecting the range of an EV.
 These include the road surface, tiers, weather, speed and number of passengers, to mention some.
 It is also, naturally, impacted by having a roof box installed on the car.
-It is therefore very important to have the correct roof box for your car, and make sure it is fitted and placed properly to mitigate the said impact.
+It is therefore very important to have the correct roof box for your car and make sure it is fitted and placed properly to mitigate the said impact.

 Skiguard is a Norwegian company with over 30 years of experience designing and manufacturing high-quality roof boxes.
 Over the years, strong relationships with car importers of the premium brands has yielded products that meet the strictest requirements from a wide range of perspectives.
 An objective experiment was conducted along with one of the largest car importers in Norway to determine what the effect on gas mileage was with a Skiguard on the roof.
 The same stretch of road of approximately 100 miles with variable weather conditions was covered frequently over a period of 4 weeks.
 The results should subdue the fears present in EV owners.